sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 These questions come to mind when we start thinking about growth of Lightning network.

 The goal of this post is to share raw data, and provide some interpretation.
-In the next iteration of cohort analysis, I'll pass more holistic analysis.
+In the next iteration of cohort analysis, I'll pass more holistic analysis and story.